-Fernando Almeida is an of counsel based in the São Paulo office of Gibson, Dunn & Crutcher and a member of the Firm’s Capital Markets, Mergers and Acquisitions, FCPA, White Collar Defense and Investigations, and Latin America Practice Groups.
+Fernando Almeida is an of counsel based in the São Paulo office of Gibson, Dunn & Crutcher and a member of the Firm’s Capital Markets, Mergers and Acquisitions, FCPA, White Collar Defense and Investigations, Global Finance, Securities Enforcement, Securities Regulation and Corporate Governance, and Latin America Practice Groups.

 In more than 10 years of U.S. law practice, Mr. Almeida represented many of Brazil’s leading corporates, including Ambev, ALL Logística, Aracruz, BTG Pactual, Contax, CSN, Embraer, Globex/Ponto Frio, M. Dias Branco, Marítima Seguros, PDG Realty, Petrobras, Santos-Brasil, Sul América, Telemar/Oi, VCP and Votorantim Participações.
 During this time, he also advised several of the leading international and Brazilian investment banks acting as underwriters or financial advisors in securities offerings and mergers and acquisitions involving Brazilian companies.
 Mr. Almeida also has counseled international and Brazilian private equity and other strategic investors, including Apax, Chow Tai Fook (CTF) Enterprises, Eminence Capital, GIC Real Estate, GP Investments, Publicis Group, Tarpon and Travelers, in their strategic investments, joint ventures and buyouts in Brazil.